 Here's how insurance comes into play in five unusual winter weather woes:

-Cryoseisms, also known as ice quakes or frost quakes, have been rattling people in Minnesota and Wisconsin since temperatures fell below zero over the holidays.
+Cryoseisms, also known as ice quakes or frost quakes, last winter rattled people in Minnesota and Wisconsin when temperatures fell below zero.

 Fortunately, damage from ice quakes is rare.
 Unfortunately, if it does happen, the damage is not covered under a standard home insurance policy, says Loretta Worters, a spokesperson for the Insurance Information Institute (III).
 Damage from water runoff from frozen snow would likely be covered under a flood insurance policy, she said.